joshuaspear/offline_rl_ope/README.md

 # offline_rl_ope (BETA RELEASE)

 **WARNING**
+- All IS methods implemented incorrectly in versions < 6.x
 - Per-decision weighted importance sampling was incorrectly implemented in versions < 5.X
 - Weighted importance sampling was incorrectly implemented in versions 1.X.X and 2.1.X, 2.2.X
 - Unit testing currently only running in Python 3.11.
 3.10 will be supported in the future